Sub-diffusive wave transport and weak localization transition in three-dimensional stealthy hyperuniform disordered systems: Scattering and localization properties of 3D-SHDS

 Interestingly, the transport behavior of 3D-SHDS is completely different if we neglect the near-field mediated dipole-dipole interactions.
 To neglect this term, we have considered the scalar approximation of the matrix\, (\ref{GreenOur}), defined as follows \cite{SkipetrovPRL}:

 Figure\,(\ref{Fig4})\,(c) displays the phase transport diagram of the minimum value of the Thouless number, ensemble-averaged over different disorder realizations, as a function of $(\chi;\rho/k_0^3)$.
 As expected \cite{SkipetrovPRL}, localization now takes place, independently of the value of $\chi$, when the minimum density $(\rho/k_0^3)_c$ predicted by the IR criterion for scalar waves and within the ISA approximation has been reached \cite{SkipetrovIoeffe}.
 We remark that for scalar waves, the IR criterion predicts a smaller $(\rho/k_0^3)_c$ threshold than for vector waves \cite{Lagendijk, SkipetrovIoeffe,Skipetrov2018}, as also shown in Fig.\,(\ref{Fig4}) by comparing the white dotted lines in panel \,(c) with respect to the one in panel (a).
+Moreover, it is evident that localization effects are much stronger (i.e. lower values of Thouless number) in the scalar than the vector case, which shows instead a smoother transition, as discussed in the previous section\,\ref{LargeRegime}.
+This fact is not surprising considering that the near-field and intermediate-field mediated dipole-dipole interactions are absent \cite{Sgrignuoli2019}.
 However, it is possible to identify a region of the transport phase diagram where the investigated systems are also transparent within the scalar approximation.
 This region starts for $\chi$ values larger than $20\%$ and for optical densities larger than $(\rho/k_0^3)_c$.
 This transport area increases with the degree of stealthiness and it extends up to $\rho/k_0^3<0.4$ for the largest $\chi$ value that we have considered in this work (i.e., the blue/cyan region visible in panel\,(c) that increases with $\chi$).
 Interestingly, this result is similar to what was observed in the light transport properties of scalar waves (i.e., TM-polarized waves) in two-dimensional disordered stealthy hyperuniform structures, where a transparency region appears for small frequencies and only for the structures with $\chi$ values larger than $20\%$ \cite{Froufe}.
 Moreover, the area of this transparent region also increases with the degree of stealthiness in two-dimensional arrays \cite{Froufe}.
 Finally, the IR criterion for scalar waves enables the identification of a spectral region where all the states are localized, i.e., $k\ell=1$ \cite{SkipetrovIoeffe}.
 Because both $k$ and $\ell$ depend on the frequency $\omega$, the IR criterion defines a spectral region that separates the frequencies for which the transport is diffusive from the ones for which light is localized \cite{SkipetrovIoeffe}.
 This localization region is contained within the blue dotted line shown in Fig.(\ref{Fig4})\,(d).
-The minimum values of the Thouless number as a function of the frequency $2(\omega_0-\omega)/\Gamma_0$ are within the ISA predictions for the less correlated configurations with $\chi<20\%$.
-This theory fails, as expected, to describe more correlated 3D-SHDS, underlining the necessity of deeper theoretical investigations beyond the scope of the present work.
+Fig.\,\ref{Fig4}\,(d) compares the frequency values corresponding to the minimum value of Thouless number of selected $\chi$ structures as a function of $\rho/k_0^3$ with respect to the predictions of the IR criterion.
+Specifically, the black, red, grey, and green curves refer to structures with $\chi$ equal to 0.1\%, 20\%, 40\% and 60\%, respectively.
+Interestingly, our data fall within the ISA predictions for the less correlated configurations with $\chi<20\%$.
+On the other hand, this theory fails, as expected, to describe more correlated 3D-SHDS, underlining the necessity of deeper theoretical investigations beyond the scope of the present work.